choijunho-AIDeveloper/Basic-Algorithm/README.md

-# Basic Algorithm & Data Structure Study
+# Algorithm & Data Structure Study

 This repository contains Python code for solving various algorithm and data structure problems, primarily from the Baekjoon Online Judge.
-It serves as a personal study log for implementing and understanding core computer science concepts.
+It serves as a personal study log for PS

 ## Directory Structure